Sumitagarwal-i1/imos-documentation/docs/index.md

 ## What is IMOS?

 IMOS is a powerful command-line tool that transforms your scattered notes, documents, and ideas into an intelligent, searchable knowledge base.
 Think of it as having a personal AI assistant that knows everything you've ever written and can instantly find relevant information when you need it.

+## Privacy Matters

+Your data is yours—always.
+IMOS is designed to run entirely on your local machine, and never stores, shares, or uploads your personal notes, files, or memories to any external server.
+All knowledge, insights, and action items remain strictly private, giving independent professionals full control over their information at every step.
+We believe your productivity should not come at the cost of your privacy.

 ## Why IMOS?